elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

  - **Q:** How many neurons do you need in the output layer to classify emails into spam/ham?
      - how about for classifying digits 0 to 9?

+- **Q:** Name advantages of the ELU activation function over ReLU

+- **Q:** In which cases you would use the following activation functions: ELU, leaky ReLU (and its variants), ReLU, tanh, logistic, and softmax?

+- **Q:** Explain how Dropoff works